 To request your veteran’s Army service records now please click here: Request Army service records

 This article provides an overview of the archival military service records of 20th Century Army veterans (also known as the official military personnel file or O.M.P.F.) which are maintained at the U.S. National Archives.
 The military service records maintained within the Army O.M.P.F. are essentially a collection of administrative papers which document the service history of the individual Army veteran.
-So, for example when an Army veteran enlisted, was promoted or died in the service, the paperwork pertaining to these events would have been filed away inside of the Army veteran’s O.M.P.F. folder.
+So, for example, when an Army veteran enlisted, was promoted or died in the service, the paperwork pertaining to these events would have been filed away inside of the Army veteran’s O.M.P.F. folder.
 Today, these records can be viewed in person at the National Archives.
-Access to these important military service records allow us to understand where an Army veteran was and what they were doing during the war.
+Access to these important military service records allows us to understand where an Army veteran was and what they were doing during the war.

-It is important to note that about eighty percent of all Army and Air Force official military service records which were housed at the National Personnel Records Center were destroyed in a fire in 1973.
+It is important to note that about eighty percent of all Army and Air Force official military service records that were housed at the National Personnel Records Center were destroyed in a fire in 1973.
 The remaining twenty percent of military service records of Army and Air Force veterans survived partially, however these personnel files typically contain only fragments of the original personnel files.
 For this reason, it is often necessary to reconstruct the service history of individual 20th Century Army and Air Force veterans.
 (Click this link for more information about our unique process for researching WWII veterans)

 Army O.M.P.F.’s: archival Vs. non archival

 When military service records of military personnel become accessioned by the National Archives and are opened to the public they are considered to be ‘archival’ records.
 Currently, this process occurs 62 years after the date the veteran separated from the service.
-For the purposes of this presentation we are going to focus on the historical military service records maintained at the National Archives which are considered to be public domain or ‘archival’ records.
+For the purposes of this presentation, we are going to focus on the historical military service records maintained at the National Archives which are considered to be public domain or ‘archival’ records.

-Let’s take a closer look at what records you can expect to find inside of the 20th Century Army O.M.P.F. folder if your Army veteran’s military service records are among those with portions which survived the 1973 fire.
+Let’s take a closer look at what records you can expect to find inside of the 20th Century Army O.M.P.F. folder if your Army veteran’s military service records are among those with portions that survived the 1973 fire.

 Army enlistment documents

 Military service records documenting the individual veteran’s entry into the service were placed inside of the Army O.M.P.F.
-These records provide a wealth of information on the individual at the time of enlistment including: date of birth, place of birth, physical description, education level, marital status, prior civilian occupation, race, citizenship, prior military service, next of kin, and medical conditions.
+These records provide a wealth of information on the individual at the time of enlistment including date of birth, place of birth, physical description, education level, marital status, prior civilian occupation, race, citizenship, prior military service, next of kin, and medical conditions.

 The Army Service Record Book

 The Army service record book is the heart of the Army O.M.P.F. and it condenses many important details on the military service of the individual veteran into a neatly compiled booklet.
-The Army service record book was pre-formatted with sections which highlight certain elements of the individual Army veteran’s military service including enlistment, ranks, basic training, units of assignment, qualifications, performance, medals, battles and campaigns among other events in the Army veteran’s military career.
+The Army service record book was pre-formatted with sections that highlight certain elements of the individual Army veteran’s military service including enlistment, ranks, basic training, units of assignment, qualifications, performance, medals, battles and campaigns among other events in the Army veteran’s military career.
 The Army service book was carried with the veteran and updated throughout their time in the Army.
 One of the most important features of the Army service book is the chronology of military occupational specialties (MOS) awarded to the Army veteran throughout their career.
 The MOS tells us exactly what the individual veteran was doing while in the service.

 Army promotion documents